Follow Dr Vijay Malik’s Portfolio with Latest Buy/Sell Transaction Updates

 However, I would intimate the subscribers whenever the sale is because of personal reasons, which are not related to fundamentals of the underlying company.

 Q. Would you be sharing your complete portfolio and transactions or partial?

-Yes, details of all the stocks in my portfolio as per the disclosed format, are shared with the subscribers.
+Details of the stocks in the portfolio as per the disclosed format, are shared with the subscribers.
 Absolute amounts of portfolio/stock holdings in INR are not disclosed.
 Percentage holding of each stock in the portfolio at market prices is disclosed.

 Transactions are regularly updated on the portfolio page as per the format shared.
 Moreover, as part of this service, details of every new transaction would be shared with subscribers at the end of the day.
 Details of a buy transaction done today (August 1, 2016), have been shared with subscribers by email today at about 8:00 PM.